flutter/website/src/_includes/docs/swift-package-manager/migrate-macos-project-manually.md

-Once you [turn on Swift Package Manager][], the Flutter CLI tries to migrate your project the next time you run your app using the CLI.
+Once you [turn on Swift Package Manager][], the Flutter CLI tries to migrate your project to use Swift Package Manager the next time you run your app using the CLI.
-This migration updates your Xcode project to use Swift Package Manager to add Flutter plugin dependencies.

-However, the Flutter CLI might be unable to migrate your project if you've modified it significantly.
+However, the Flutter CLI tool might be unable to migrate your project automatically if there are unexpected modifications.

 If the automatic migration fails, use the steps below to add Swift Package Manager integration to a project manually.